wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 Along the same lines, I've begun to live by a mantra of my own: "Path of Least Regret".
-I know, it doesn't quite have the same ring to it, but what it means is this: when you're at a crossroad debating which choice to make, __choose the one future-you will regret the least, even if it goes bad__.
+I know, it doesn't quite have the same ring to it, but what it means is this: when you're at a crossroad debating which choice to make, __choose the one you'll regret the least in the future, even if it goes bad__.
 The one that would result in fewer "what if"s and "if only"s.
 Where when you look back, you'll think yes, I'm glad I chose that.

 Thinking under that mindset has not only helped me make some hard decisions, but it has also allowed me to experience things I wouldn't have otherwise.